 “Do you think they’re going to launch a big investigation over the death of a bear?”

 “Humans needed weapons because we didn’t have claws or poison fangs or long sharp teeth.
 We needed them to protect ourselves against creatures that did.”
-I had to give myself some props for figuring all this out.
+He seemed pleased with himself for figuring this out.

 “Creatures like me, you mean.”

 “Well, uh, if the shoe fits . . . .”

 “I assure you that I will never wear a shoe of any size.
 Over and above that, if every animal were to get what it required for self-defense—well, just think of it.
 The mouse might qualify for a nuclear device.
 A dirty mole might build a dirty bomb.”

 “What are you saying, Jimmy?
 A mole with a WMD?”

 “Maybe bears should have their own special weapons, too.”